computationalmystic/sengfs19-group3/Sprint-1/Design-Document/Description.md

 ### Data source

-    - Augur repo data
+    - Augur contributors data
     - Augur repo group data
-    - Augur pull request data
+    - Augur issues data
     - Augur contributors data
     - Augur commits data

 ### Functions

-    - get info from Augur EndPoint
+    - Create contributors-by-company and messages-by-contributor API endpoints
-    - resorting data
+    - Be able to display that data on a webpage using Angular
-    - search data which user want
+    - search data for specific repo groups and repos within those groups
-    - show two versions which are graph and word
+    - show two versions which are graph display and display the data in a table

 ## how the different software components communicate
     list of the software compoent
-    - Views
+    - Augur
-    - Models
+    - Postgresql database
-    - Controllers
+    - Angular Webpage
-    - Data Access objects
+    - All of Augur's plugins
-    - services
+    - Data Access tables created in postgresql database from SQL queries implemented with metric functions
-    - Api
+    - Python3.0+
-    - Plugins
+    - Python virtual environment

-    - user can see the list of the request they can do in application by views.
+    - user can see the list of the request they can do in application by different pages on website.
-    - Data Access objects set up the data structure
+    - Data Access objects set up the data structure created from metric endpoints
     - user can choose the request from the list.
     - Models handle request and data processing.
-    - Controller receive request to call function (Plugins).
+    - Controller receive request to call metric function from metric route (Plugins).
     - services save the data
-    - application can get data (data structure from data Access object) from serveiceby calling Api
+    - application can get data (data structure from data Access object) from serveice by calling Api

 ## Document the reasons for your decision where you have choices in desgin

-    - the info in Augur data base is unreadable
+    - the information displayed in Augur's website is a little buggy.
-    - the word and graph way will show different information
+    - the word and graph way will show different information from the endpoints created
-    - the same key word in database
+    - Create a useful API endpoint that could be implemented in the form of a table or graph.